 Timothy J. Patenode is a Partner at Katten Muchin Rosenman LLP in Chicago, where he focuses his practice on real estate litigation.
 He is a member of the American Bar Association’s Litigation Section and Construction Forum.
 Mr. Patenode received his B.A. from Northwestern University and his J.D. cum laude from Northwestern University Pritzker Law School.

 Joseph R. Podlewski, Jr., is in private practice with Podlewski & Hanson P.C., in Western Springs.
-He represents clients on a wide variety of environmental matters (including contested matters in state and federal court) and has appeared before numerous environmental agencies.
+Podlewski represents clients on a wide variety of environmental matters (including contested matters in state and federal court) and has appeared before numerous environmental agencies.
 He also provides advice and counsel to clients on environmental issues arising in commercial real estate transactions.
-Mr. Podlewski has also written for ENVIRONMENTAL LAW IN ILLINOIS CORPORATE AND REAL ESTATE TRANSACTIONS (IICLE®, 2019).
-He is a member of the West Suburban, Chicago, and Illinois State Bar Associations.
+He is a member of the Chicago and Illinois State Bar Associations.
 He is Past Chair of both ISBA’s Environmental Law Section Council and the CBA’s Environmental Law Committee and was appointed to the Governor’s Small Business Environmental Task Force in 1994.
-He was selected as an Illinois Super Lawyer for 2007 and was featured in 2013 in Chicago’s Legal Leaders as among the “Top Rated Lawyers in Chicago” in the practice areas of environmental law and land use.
+He was selected as both an Illinois Super Lawyer and Leading Lawyer and was featured in 2013 in Chicago’s Legal Leaders as among the “Top Rated Lawyers in Chicago” in the practice areas of environmental law and land use.
 He earned his B.A. from Northern Illinois University and his J.D. with honors from IIT/Chicago-Kent College of Law, where he was a Lead Articles Editor of the Chicago-Kent Law Review.

 Gerard D. Ring is a Partner with Burke, Warren, MacKay & Serritella, P.C., in Chicago, where he concentrates his practice in the areas of commercial litigation, estate and trust litigation, and bankruptcy.
 He has spoken on tenant bankruptcy and real estate for several professional organizations and has published articles in a variety of journals.
 Mr. Ring is AV rated and served as a faculty advisor for six years for The John Marshall Law School Trial Advocacy Competition, sponsored by the Association of Trial Lawyers of America.
 Mr. Ring was a member of the Board of Education for Palos Consolidated School District 118 (1994 – 1995 and 2001 – 2005).
 He received his B.A. from the University of Illinois at Chicago and his J.D., with high distinction, from The John Marshall Law School, where he served as a Staff Editor of The John Marshall Law Review.

-Michael J. Roth Jr., is a Partner at Sheppard, Mullin, Richter & Hampton LLP, in Chicago, where he concentrates his practice in commercial and residential real estate development throughout the United States, including construction and design contracts, lending and finance, and sales and acquisitions.
-He is a member of the Finance Committee of Downers Grove First United Methodist Church.
-Mr. Roth earned his B.A. from Truman State University and his J.D. from Washington University School of Law.
+Michael J. Roth Jr. is a Partner at Sheppard, Mullin, Richter & Hampton LLP, in Chicago, where he is in the firm’s Real Estate, Energy, Land Use & Environmental Practice Group and concentrates his practice in real estate.
+Roth earned his B.A. from Truman State University and his J.D. from Washington University School of Law.

-Joseph B. VanFleet is a Partner at Howard & Howard Attorneys PLLC, in Peoria, where he concentrates his practice in business litigation.
-He is a member of the American and Illinois State Bar Associations and the American Inns of Court.
-Mr. VanFleet received his B.S. with high honors from the University of Illinois and his J.D. from the University of Illinois College of Law.
+Joseph B. VanFleetis a Managing Partner of Howard & Howard Attorneys PLLC, in Peoria, where he concentrates his practice in commercial banking.
+VanFleet is a Litigation Counsel of America Fellow and a member of the American and Illinois State Bar Association.
+He earned his B.S. with highest honors from the University of Illinois College of Commerce and Business Administration and his J.D. from the University of Illinois at Urbana-Champaign, College of Law.

 Theodore I. Yi is a Partner with Quarles & Brady LLP, in Chicago, where he concentrates his practice in the area of real estate law.
 His extensive and varied real estate experience includes a wide range of commercial real estate transactions, with a particular focus on commercial lease transactions, representing both owners and users of office, retail, and industrial properties.
 Mr. Yi has been listed in Chambers USA, was named a 2011 Business Leader of Color by Chicago United, and is a Fellow in the American College of Real Estate Lawyers.
 He earned both his B.A. and B.S. from the University of Illinois, with Phi Beta Kappa honors, and his J.D. from Harvard Law School.